ermirakajtazi/NBA_React_Single_App/nba-app/README.md

 # NBA App

 This project is a web application focused on NBA-related data.
-It utilizes various libraries and tools for development and testing.

 ## Technologies Used